 Vancouver, British Columbia, Canada : Currently active or recently retired health care professionals who are specialists in caring for people with spinal cord injury, we are sharing our skills and knowledge with our colleagues in Nepal.
-We are all affiliated with the UBC and with one or more Vancouver hospitals.
+We all are and/or have been affiliated with the UBC and with one or more Vancouver hospitals.

 Dr Scott Paquette (image right) is a spinal neurosurgeon and clinical assistant professor with an interest in medical education.
 He is an investigator with the International Collaboration on Repair Discoveries.
-He travelled again to Nepal in November 2013.
+He has visited Nepal twice and continues to provide spine surgical guidance when needed.
+His (now) wife Birgitte Biorn is an educator who participated with us teaching in workshops in Nepal in November 2013.

 Dr Rhonda Willms (image left) is the Medical Manager of the Spinal Cord Injury Program at GF Strong Rehabilitation Centre.
 She is also a Clinic Assistant Professor in the Division of Physical Medicine and Rehabilitation at the University of British Columbia.
 She is an Associate Member at the International Collaboration on Repair Discoveries and joined the team presenting in workshops in Nepal in November 2013.

-Grant Huston (image above left) is a physiotherapist with years of experience working with SCI at GF Strong Rehabilitation Centre in Vancouver.
-Here he tries a three-wheel chair on the rough training track at SIRC.
+Grant Huston (image left) is a physiotherapist with years of experience working with SCI at GF Strong Rehabilitation Centre in Vancouver.
+Here he tries a three-wheel chair on the rough training track at SIRC (2010).

-Perugia, Italy: Dr Renee Maschke (image right) is the Medical Director of the Spinal Cord Injury Unit in Perugia and joined us on our November 2013 trip.
+Perugia, Italy: Dr Renee Maschke (image right) was the Medical Director of the Spinal Cord Injury Unit in Perugia and joined us on our November 2013 trip, and returned to SIRC after the 2015 earthquake.
+Now retired, she has recently been teaching in China and India.
 She is hoping to return to SIRC within the next year.

 Kathmandu, Nepal: There are too many good friends and colleagues associated with SIRC to name them all individually.
 Representing the Board is founding Chair Kanak Mani Dixit (see below with Stephen Muldoon of Livability Ireland); representing the staff is Director Esha Thapa, seen left with frequent visitor and consultant psychologist Dr Stanley Ducharme of Boston.